-EXHIBIT "C"FINAL ARCHITECT'S CERTIFICATION
+EXHIBIT "C" FINAL ARCHITECT'S CERTIFICATION

+Development Name: MHDC No.

+TO: MISSOURI HOUSING DEVELOPMENT COMMISSION

-Development Name: MHDC No. TO: MISSOURI HOUSING DEVELO OPMENT COMMISSION ("MHDC") to advance the final installm for the developme , Missouri ("Develo ent of permanent loan proceeds in the amount of nt of, located in pment"), and with the intent that MHDC rely upon asis for so doing, the undersigned hereby certifies Specifications, which were pre and incorporated a is part of the Construction Contract.
-Any changes ments during construction have been documented All defined terms of this document Contract executed in conjunction with bear the same meaning as in the Construction the Development.
-ARCHITECT: By: Name: Title: Date:
+In order to induce the MISSOURI HOUSING DEVELOPMENT COMMISSION ("MHDC") to advance the final installment of permanent loan proceeds in the amount of for the development of \\\\\\, located in \\\\\\, Missouri ("Development"), and with the intent that MHDC rely upon the statements set forth herein as a basis for so doing, the undersigned hereby certifies as follows:

+The above referenced Development has been built in accordance with the Plans and Specifications, which were prepared by \\\\\\, a Missouri \\\\\\ and incorporated as part of the Construction Contract.
+Any changes made to the approved Contract Documents during construction have been documented after review and approval by the undersigned and MHDC.

+All defined terms of this document bear the same meaning as in the Construction Contract executed in conjunction with the Development.

+ARCHITECT:

+By:

+Name:

+Title:

+Date: \\\\\